 - Eye injuries

 If you believe changes to the size of the pupil are a result of drug abuse, start with an open and honest conversation in a safe setting.
-Address the subject, and if you need additional insight or support, reach out to Evoke Wellness FL – we are always available to help.
+Address the subject, and if you need additional insight or support, reach out to Evoke Wellness at Miramar – we are always available to help.